Students attending the Institute enroll in one of four categories:

 To withdraw from the Institute at any time other than the close of the semester, students are required to consult their academic advisor and the Financial Aid Officer, complete the Institute’s withdrawal procedure, and obtain written notification of withdrawal to be considered withdrawn.
 Discontinuation of class attendance or notification to an instructor of withdrawal does not constitute an official withdrawal from the Institute.

 Any student who withdraws from the Institute will be assigned a Withdrawal (W), Withdrawal Passing (WP), or Withdrawal Failing (WF) as stated in the Institute’s Course Change policy.
 Refunds will be made in accordance with the Institute’s Refund policy.

 A student who withdraws from the Institute and wishes to continue course work at the Institute must reapply for admission following all applicable procedures required and pay the appropriate re-application fees.
 In instances where the Institute’s Withdrawal procedure is not completed, students will be responsible for the full payment of their accounts.

-Download the Withdrawal Enrollment Change Form.
+For the Clinical Psychology Programs: Download the Withdrawal Enrollment Change Form.

 For the MS Psychology (online) Program: Download the Withdrawal Enrollment Change Form.